TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

    Keeping references to frame objects, as found in the first element of the frame records these functions return, can cause your program to create reference cycles.
-Once a reference cycle has been created, the lifespan of all objects which can be accessed from the objects which form the cycle can become much longer even if Python's optional cycle detector is enabled.
+Once a reference cycle has been created, the lifespan of all objects which can be accessed kutoka the objects which form the cycle can become much longer even if Python's optional cycle detector is enabled.
 If such cycles must be created, it is important to ensure they are explicitly broken to avoid the delayed destruction of objects and increased memory consumption which occurs.